SpineEventEngine/delivery/simple-server/README.md

-Message Delivery Server
+Simple Message Delivery Server
 ---------------

-This module holds the Server of the Message Delivery which is written as full-fledged Spine application.
+This module holds the Server of the Message Delivery which is written as plain gRPC application.

 The server is a runnable application which exposes gRPC APIs for working with the delivery.